Olex2/Olex2Manual/GettingAroundOlex2/03_command_line_options.md

 Frequently used command-line options

 ------  ----------------------------------------------------------------
 refine	Refines the structure.
-The number of cycles and peaks can be set e.g. `CODE refine 4 5` will ask for 4 cycles and return 5 peaks.
+The number of cycles and peaks can be set e.g. `CODE refine 4 5` will ask for 4 cycles and return five peaks.

 name	Change the atom types of the selected atoms